CAMPUS PARKING

 Employee Parking Permit

 These parking procedures are intended to promote the safe and orderly movement of traffic on all District property for vehicles and bicycles.
-All applicable provisions of the California Vehicle Code are expressly applicable to the traffic upon the highways, roadways, driveways, paths, parking facilities and grounds of the District.
+All applicable provisions of the California Vehicle Code are expressly applicable to the traffic upon the highways, roadways, driveways, paths, parking facilities and grounds of all District locations.

 Parking of motor vehicles and bicycles is limited to specially designated areas.
 Fee permits are required.
 Vehicles or bicycles parked or left standing in violation of the provisions of this procedure are subject to fines, towing, or impoundment.
-The District provides parking facilities for vehicles for the sole purpose of conducting college business.
-Persons park on District property at their own risk.
+The District provides parking areas for vehicles for the sole purpose of conducting college business.
+Persons who park on District property do so at their own risk.
 The District assumes no liability for damages or loss to any vehicle or its contents.

 ENFORCEMENT

-WCC PD personnel are authorized by the Chief of Police to enforce all the provisions of this procedure and the California Vehicle Code in a manner authorized by the California Education, Penal, and Vehicle Codes.
-YCCDPD enforces driving and parking regulations seven days a week, 24 hours a day.
-The Chief of Police may designate exempt parking spaces or areas of parking spaces to accommodate special circumstances (i.e. athletic team buses; sports officials, etc.) The ultimate goal of enforcement is to gain voluntary compliance with this policy, through fair, equitable, and consistent enforcement of the policy itself.
-YCCDPD staff charged with enforcing this policy are encouraged to gain compliance through verbal and written warnings, citations, and whatever other tools available to encourage Students, Employees, and Visitors to comply with this policy.
+Campus Safety personnel are authorized by the Director of Safety & Risk Management to enforce all the provisions of this procedure and the California Vehicle Code in a manner authorized by the California Education, Penal, and Vehicle Codes.
+Campus Safety enforces parking regulations seven days a week, 24 hours a day.
+The Director of Safety & Risk Management may designate exempt parking spaces or areas of parking spaces to accommodate special circumstances (i.e. athletic team buses, sports officials, etc.) The ultimate goal of enforcement is to gain voluntary compliance with this policy, through fair, equitable, and consistent enforcement of the policy itself.
+YCCD staff charged with enforcing this policy are encouraged to gain compliance through verbal and written warnings, citations, and other tools available to encourage students, employees, and visitors to comply with this policy.

 The driver of a vehicle shall obey all posted road signs, and the State of California Vehicle Code while driving on District property.
 In addition to the California Vehicle Code, the following procedures shall be followed: